|Plays, art classes and more: The Younts Center for Performing Arts offers art in abundance close to home|

 “We want to offer a little something for everyone,” Broad said.
 “We have options to fit every need and every budget.”

-FIRE, the Fountain Inn Repertory Experience, offers six productions for the 2011-2012 season, with an expanded run for each show.
+FIRE, the Fountain Inn Repertory Experience, offers six productions for the new season, with an expanded run for each show.
 Productions include "Footloose", "Dear Edwina Junior", "The Odd Couple-Female version", "A Wonderful Life", "Drowsy Chaperone", "School House Rock Live Jr.", and ends the season with "Bye Bye Birdie".

 Firefly, the center’s children’s theatre, will also perform.

 Broad said the area has embraced theatre at the Younts Center.

 “It has been phenomenal,” he said.
 “We are already beyond the number of subscribers from last year.
 We’ve gotten incredible feedback.
 Everyone has been very, very positive.
 It’s been a very good year.”

 Broad credits artistic director Anita Sleeman and music director Gwen Starling for guiding FIRE, along with the support of community partners.

 “It takes a huge collaboration of people to put it together,” he said.
 “We could not do it without the support of the city of Fountain Inn.
 The exciting thing for FIRE is when we have casting calls we pull people in from across the Upstate.
 That helped us to expand our reach into the Greenville community.”